ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: ConSearcher

 \subsubsection{Generating Personas of Information Providers}

 To dynamically create provider personas that can respond to user interests from diverse perspectives, \name{} first applies the RAG technique to retrieve top-200 relevant comments to all top-five queries of the selected seeker persona.
 We group these comments using HDBSCAN and keep the top-10 central comments for each group.
-We follow \cite{zheng2024disciplink} to adjust the comment groups by prompting the LLM to consider 1) filtering out the groups unrelated or unhelpful to addressing the seeker persona's queries and 2) dividing the remained groups into comment subgroups, each of which should reflect a similar background experience of a community member.
+We follow \cite{zheng2024disciplink} to adjust the comment groups by prompting the LLM to filter out the groups unrelated or unhelpful to the seeker persona's queries and then divide the remaining groups into comment subgroups, each of which should reflect a similar background experience of a community member.
 Next, we prompt the LLM to generate a provider persona for each adjusted comment group and refine the personas to make them different from each other.